troperville

 • The seven-dimensional Legion, which appeared in both the Doctor Who New Adventures and the Doctor Who Missing Adventures, aren't even contiguous in three dimensions.

-• In The Dresden Files, there is a semi-divine being known as a Skinwalker, or Naagloshii.
+• There is a semi-divine being known as a Skinwalker, or Naagloshii.
 Just to look at it resembles a powerful bestial creature (with the ability to shape-shift).
 Certainly frightening, but by no means incomprehensible.
 However, when Harry uses his Wizard's Sight on it, even briefly, the effect is almost mind-shattering.
 The Naagloshii's true form is so inherently wrong that it literally takes hours for Harry to dissemble enough to function normally again (and he has to be careful not to think about it otherwise it reduces him to near unconsciousness).
+This is made even worse by the nature of the Sight, in that things that are Seen are remembered with perfect fidelity forever.

 • He Who Walks Behind is so alien that even his name cannot be comprehended, merely experienced as a rush of ugly emotions and a deep-seated hatred for all mortal life.

-• The various dieties in The Elenium and it's sequel series The Tamuli are hinted to be this, seeing as Aphrael can appear as a child, a grown woman, and even two people at the same time.
+• The various deities in The Elenium and its sequel series The Tamuli are hinted to be this, seeing as Aphrael can appear as a child, a grown woman, and even two people at the same time.

 • In E. E. "Doc" Smith's Lensman series, it is impossible for anyone to properly see a Palainian or any other being that lives in distant planets that are perpetually cold.
 This is because these beings survive by being four-dimensional (this is described as a "hyper" dimension); since everyone else lives and perceives in three dimensions, this extra-dimensional aspect is lost on them.